Back-xy/CodeX/README.md

 - Communication with Advanced GPT 3 AI model API.
 - Ability to ask AI for help.
 - Giving it Code & translating it to another language.
+- Much More.
+Try it to find out :)

 # Demo / https://codex-yourcodingai.netlify.app